Basicprogrammer10/amplify/src/problems/text/brain_f.md

-With your base 64 decodeing program the navagation is going very smothly.
+With your base 64 decoding program the navagation is going very smoothly.
-You are completeing your tasks quicker than expected leaving time for more amaing programming problems!
+You are completing your tasks quicker than expected leaving time for more amazing programming problems!

 You start to learn about [Esoteric programming languages](https://en.wikipedia.org/wiki/Esoteric_programming_language).
 This _inspires_ you to make your own [brain,,,_fun_](https://en.wikipedia.org/wiki/Brainfuck) interpreter.